MarkusMaal/BlueScreenSimulatorPlus/README.md

 #### Custom controls
 * AliasedLabel.cs                  - A custom control that is used in Windows XP and CE blue screens
+* SizableMaterialButton.cs         - An experimental custom control which combines MaterialButton and MaterialLabel

 ### Verifile